 No one enjoys having red eyes from weed.
-It doesn't matter if you're a first-time smoker or a lifetime stoner, red eyes from marijuana are annoying at best.
+It doesn't matter if you're a first-time smoker or a lifetime stoner, red eyes from weed are annoying at best.
 There's nothing that screams "I just consumed cannabis" quite like those stereotypical stoner eyes, often accompanied by a goofy smile and the unmistakable smell of weed.
 And even if you don't care about people knowing about your cannabis habits, red eyes still serve absolutely no purpose whatsoever.
 Lucky for anyone looking to avoid getting red eyes from weed, it's easy enough to experience all the cannabis products you want — without the red eyes.
-All you need is a few tips and tricks and you'll never have to deal with marijuana-induced red eyes again!
+All you need is a few tips and tricks and you'll never have to deal with marijuana-induced red eyes again

 What Causes Red Eyes from Weed?

 While most people who smoke weed get red eyes, few truly understand the reasons behind this common phenomenon.
 Marijuana-induced red eyes occur because of the psychoactive component present in most cannabis strains: THC.
 When you smoke weed that’s high in THC it lowers your blood pressure which allows blood vessels and capillaries to expand.
 Since the whites of your eyes are full of little veins, consuming THC allows them to fill with blood, turning them red.
 Consuming more weed or more potent weed increases the amount of THC in your system, effectively making your marijuana-induced red eyes worse.
 Almost everyone who consumes cannabis will experience red eyes, and those who don't are just plain lucky ducks.

 How to Avoid Getting Red Eyes from Weed